MQFL-FHE: Multimodal Quantum Federated Learning Framework with Fully Homomorphic Encryption: Related Works

 \section{Related Works}

-\textbf{QC in FL:} \citep{innan2024fedqnn} introduced the federated quantum neural network (FedQNN), which integrates quantum machine learning (QML) with QFL principles (\citep{biamonte2017quantum}).
+\textbf{QC in FL:} Innan \textit{et al.} introduced the federated quantum neural network (FedQNN) \cite{innan2024fedqnn}, which integrates quantum machine learning (QML) with QFL principles \cite{biamonte2017quantum,innan2023enhancing,innan2024variational}.
 The experiments were conducted across genomics and healthcare datasets, laying the groundwork for investigations into quantum-enhanced learning methods in privacy-sensitive domains.
 This has been further advanced by efforts in QFL, which are creating new avenues in QML.
-In particular, studies like \citep{chen2021federated, chehimi2022quantum} have emphasized using QFL in quantum systems and decentralized data frameworks.
-Applications in healthcare and other domains, using both quantum hardware and classical simulations, have shown promising results~(\citep{lusnig2024hybrid, bhatia2024federated, innan2024qfnn, JAVEED2024577,bhatia2023federated, kais2023quantum}).
-Despite this progress, challenges related to resource allocation and efficient implementation persist, as noted by \citep{larasati2022QuantumFederatedLearning, ren2023towards, gurung2023quantum}, highlighting ongoing efforts to address these issues.
+In particular, multiple studies have emphasized using QFL in quantum systems and decentralized data frameworks \cite{chen2021federated, chehimi2022quantum}.
+Applications in healthcare and other domains, using both quantum hardware and classical simulations, have shown promising results~\cite{lusnig2024hybrid, bhatia2024federated, innan2024qfnn, JAVEED2024577,bhatia2023federated, kais2023quantum,innan2024fl,maouaki2025qfal}.
+Despite this progress, challenges related to resource allocation and efficient implementation persist \cite{larasati2022QuantumFederatedLearning, ren2023towards, gurung2023quantum}, highlighting ongoing efforts to address these issues.

-\textbf{Privacy preservation in FL:} \citep{rahulamathavan2023fhefl} proposed FheFL, which incorporates a multi-key additive homomorphic encryption scheme to mitigate privacy risks associated with gradient sharing in FL.
+\textbf{Privacy preservation in FL:} Rahulamathavan \textit{et al.} proposed FheFL \cite{rahulamathavan2023fhefl}, which incorporates a multi-key additive homomorphic encryption scheme to mitigate privacy risks associated with gradient sharing in FL.
 The experimental results confirmed that FheFL maintains model accuracy while providing robust security against potential data breaches, emphasizing the necessity of integrating FHE techniques into FL frameworks to enhance data privacy.
-FedSHE was created by \citep{pan2024fedshe}.
-It is a useful FL scheme that uses adaptive segmented CKKS homomorphic encryption to keep gradients safe from leakage attacks.
+Pan \textit{et al.} introduced FedSHE \cite{pan2024fedshe}, a useful FL scheme that uses adaptive segmented CKKS homomorphic encryption to keep gradients safe from leakage attacks.
 Their analysis of security parameters underscores the trade-offs between correctness, efficiency, and security in FL environments.